stephanJG/Jiffy_show/README.md

 to record the duration for.
 The script should handle any number of projects, however the plots will have space for two, three, maybe even four projects.

+THIS IS WORK IN PROGRESS AND WILL BE AVAILABLE SOON